 Project manager, assistant to Lili Milani

-All the projects of the group, administrative issues
+All projects of the group, administrative issues

 Image